Kalundborg: History

-Kalundborg Municipality has approximately 20,000 inhabitants, and its network is the most published example of Industrial Symbiosis.
-The history of Kalundborg Industrial Symbiosis activities began in 1961 when a project was developed and implemented to use surface water from Lake Tisso for a new oil refinery, to save the limited supplies of ground water.
+Kalundborg Municipality has approximately 20,000 inhabitants.
+Kalundborg industrial symbiosis activities began in 1961 when a project was developed and implemented to use surface water from Lake Tisso for a new oil refinery, to save the limited supplies of ground water.
 The City of Kalundborg took the responsibility for building the pipeline while the refinery financed it.
 Starting from this initial collaboration, a number of other collaborative projects were subsequently introduced and the number of partners gradually increased.

-By the end of the 1980s, the partners realised that they had effectively "self-organised" into what is probably the best-known example of Industrial Symbiosis.
-The material exchanges in the Kalundborg region include: conservation of natural and financial resources; reduction in production, material, energy, insurance and treatment costs and liabilities; improved operating efficiency; quality control; improved health of the local population and public image; and realisation of potential income through the sale of by-products and waste materials.
+By the end of the 1980s, the partners realised that they had effectively "self-organised" into what is probably the best-known example of industrial symbiosis.
+The material exchanges in the Kalundborg region include conservation of natural and financial resources; reduction in production, material, energy, insurance and treatment costs and liabilities; improved operating efficiency; quality control; improved health of the local population and public image; and realisation of potential income through the sale of by-products and waste materials.

 Economy

-Kalundborg Municipality is home to approximately 19,000 jobs of which 13,000 are in the private sector (December 2014).
+Kalundborg Municipality is home to approximately 19,000 jobs, of which 13,000 are in the private sector (December 2014).
 Novo Nordisk has extensive production facilities in Kalundborg with a total of more than 2,400 employees.
 Since 1999 they have invested more than DKK 7.5 billions in the complex.
 Pronova BioPharma Danmark, a bulk manufacturer of Omega-3 products which was acquired by BASF in 2014, also has a manufacturing plant in Kalundborg.